Scruttons Ltd v Midland Silicones Ltd: Judgment

 At first blush, it was clear to the Court that the stevedores could not be exempted by the exemption clause as there was no privity of contract.
 The Court looked at whether there was a bailment relationship but found none.
 The case turned on the application of the Elder, Dempster case which suggested that privity could be circumvented.
 Lord Reid proposed that the stevedores could be covered under the contractual clause through agency if certain pre-conditions were satisfied.

 All of Lord Reid's preconditions were satisfied in the subsequent case of New Zealand Shipping v Satterthwaite (The Eurymedon) [1975] AC 154.

 The Scruttons case followed an earlier case with similar reasoning, Adler v Dickson (The Himalaya).

 Significance

-With the Scruttons case, the issue of third party rights in a contract were made certain.
+With the Scruttons case, the issue of third party rights in a contract was made certain.
 There had been much speculation on the meaning of Elder, Dempster but it became clear that there was no new rule from that case.
 This case, among others, resulted in the change of practice in shipping contracts by adding Himalaya clauses to protect third parties.

+Subsequent law

+The Contracts (Rights of Third Parties) Act 1999 replaced much of the common law on privity.